The Top 10 Safest Municipal Bonds2015-07-27

-Municipal bonds, or muni bonds for short, are issued by states, counties, cities or other agencies to finance public projects, like schools, roads, bridges, utilities, housing, airports, hospitals, and other facilities.
-These bonds can be long-term fixed rate bonds, short-term notes, variable rate securities, zero-coupon bonds, taxable securities or other types of securities.
+Municipal bonds, or muni bonds for short, are issued by states, counties, cities, or other agencies to finance public projects such as schools, roads, bridges, utilities, housing, airports, hospitals and other facilities.
+These bonds can be long-term fixed rate bonds, short-term notes, variable-rate securities, zero-coupon bonds, taxable securities or other types of securities.
 The vast majority of these bonds are held until maturity by individual investors via funds.

 Since they are backed by government agencies, muni bonds are generally considered to be very safe, with less than 0.5% of outstanding muni bonds falling into default in any given year.
 These figures are especially impressive considering that there are more than one million bonds outstanding, representing some $3.7 trillion in principal value, according to a report by the U.S. Securities and Exchange Commission (SEC) in July of 2012.

 Investors researching muni bonds can find most of the information they need on the Municipal Securities Rule-Making Board’s Electronic Municipal Market Access or EMMA platform.
 After inputting a muni bond’s CUSIP or name, investors can access information about the interest rate, payment timing, redeeming attributes, default consequences, financial/operational information, and various other important pieces of information.

 Here are some key pieces of advice to keep in mind when researching:

 - Size Sometimes Matters.
 Muni bonds issued by larger municipalities aren’t necessarily more financially sound, but they are likely to be easier to sell with more liquidity.
 In general, investors should pursue municipalities with a population of over 10,000.

 - Choosing the Right Type.
 There are many different types of muni bonds, including revenue bonds and general obligation bonds.
 Most of the time, general obligation bonds are considered the safer investment, although they often pay a lower yield.